azmi-fursa/SeeTreeTask/README.md

 # Getting Started:
 To work with the application, you must first make sure to install all these prerequisites (if you haven't already):
-1)Flask, in order to install: apt install python3-flask 2)Docker Desktop - to install, follow the instructions here : https://docs.docker.com/desktop/windows/install/
-3)Python, to install, follow instructions: https://www.python.org/downloads/
+1)Flask, in order to install: apt install python3-flask \n 2)Docker Desktop - to install, follow the instructions here : https://docs.docker.com/desktop/windows/install/ 3)Python, to install, follow instructions: https://www.python.org/downloads/
 4) and lastly, you need to have GIT installed on your terminal.
 I strongly suggest working with "Git Bash", to download: https://git-scm.com/downloads